NishantPatel18/RoadCrackDetection/README.md

 --------------------------------------------------------------------------------------------------------------
 Step 1:
 --------------------------------------------------------------------------------------------------------------
-Guide to "RoadCrackDetection/Faster_R-CNN_Object_Detection/Pytorch_OD" directory.
+Proceed to "RoadCrackDetection/Faster_R-CNN_Object_Detection/Pytorch_OD" directory.

 --------------------------------------------------------------------------------------------------------------

 Step 2:
 --------------------------------------------------------------------------------------------------------------
-If annotation of training is xml, there is a python file called "xml_to_csv.py" to change xml to csv.
+If the annotation file is of type XML, there is a Python file called "xml_to_csv.py" to change it to CSV.

 --------------------------------------------------------------------------------------------------------------